trguduru/credit_card_fraud_detection/README.md

 ### Methodology
 I have used the following tools and techniques to classify whether a transaction is fraud or not in machine learning.
 #### Data Analysis
-This dataset has more than 1M rows and more than 20 features.To understand how each feature's data is and how they are related to each other have done the following analysis using various plots from *matplotlib* , *seaborn* and *plotly*.
+This dataset has more than 1M rows and more than 20 features.
+To understand how each feature's data is and how they are related to each other have done the following analysis using various plots from *matplotlib* , *seaborn* and *plotly*.

-Here are some of interesting plots.
+Here are some of the interesting plots.

 ![](images/fraud_by_time.png)